Discussion Author: Christian LaCelle Carlson

 Read more about Mature Cystic Teratoma

-Teratomas are germ cell tumors that typically present as large benign or malignant (20%) mass lesions containing variable amounts of fat, soft tissue, and cystic areas.
+Teratomas are germ cell tumors that typically present as large, benign (80%) or malignant (20%), mass lesions - usually containing variable amounts of fat, soft tissue, and fluid-filled cystic areas.
 Thirty percent contain calcifications.
 They vary from an almost entirely cystic mass to a predominately solid mass with internal cystic components.

-Benign (mature) cystic teratomas, more correctly termed dermoid cysts, are usually found in patients age 10-30 being very common in the reproductive years.
-They are the most common ovarian tumor in children, adolescents, and young women (<30 years) with the majority presenting in adolescents.
+Benign (mature) cystic teratomas, often incorrectly termed "dermoid cysts", are usually found in female patients 10-30 years old - very common in the reproductive years.
+Teratoma is the most common ovarian tumor in children, adolescents, and young women (<30 years) with the majority presenting in adolescents.
 Fifteen to 25% of cases are bilateral.
-Most authors differentiate Dermoid cysts from Dermoids which are predominately cystic, but the presence of mature germ cell elements give them a complex and varied appearance.
-Unlike mature cystic teratomas, dermoids originate from ectoderm only and may contain hair, teeth, and sebaceous glands, whereas teratomas originate from ectoderm, mesoderm, and endoderm and may contain any tissue element.
+Most authors differentiate Dermoid cysts from Dermoids which are predominately cystic, but the presence of heterogeneous and varied tissue elements give them a complex and varied imaging appearance.

-Teratomas may also be found in the mediastinum, intracranially, or anywhere rests of germ cells were left during embryogenesis.
+Teratomas may also be found in the mediastinum, intracranially, or anywhere rests of multipotential germ cells were left during embryogenesis.
 In fact, teratomas are the most common congenital intracranial tumor.
 Additionally, teratomas are the most common benign mediastinal germ cell neoplasm and may be cystic or solid.
-The cystic teratomas are more mature and more common than the solid type which is usually malignant.
-Although benign tumors have a slight female predominance, malignant tumors are seen almost exclusively in men.
-Malignant abdominopelvic teratomas may be accompanied by ascites, intraperitoneal spread, and metastasis to the liver.
-Malignant degeneration of mature cystic teratomas is rare and occurs in only 1-2% of cases.
-Common complications of dermoid cysts include torsion and hemorrhage.
+The cystic teratomas are usually more mature and more common than the solid type which is usually malignant.

 Search for more about Mature Cystic Teratoma